pyca/service-identity/README.rst

 Use this package if:

 - you use pyOpenSSL_ and don’t want to be MITM_\ ed or
-- if you want to verify that a `PyCA cryptography`_ certificate is valid for a certain hostname.
+- if you want to verify that a `PyCA cryptography`_ certificate is valid for a certain hostname or IP address.

 ``service_identity`` aspires to give you all the tools you need for verifying whether a certificate is valid for the intended purposes.